Tips for Surviving Your Dog’s Rehab

 As your dog regains mobility, you can work on more training exercises.
 Rossi found a way to brush up on agility skills while Raven recovered: “Once she was able to sit, I had her sit and stay for her food, then released her to it with ‘OK’ to work on our [agility] start line stays and more self-control.”
 Rossi also taught Raven to do various tricks.
 Once a dog is cleared by the veterinarian to increase movement, he can go on car rides and gaze out the window (use a seatbelt and keep the window closed).
 A ride on a boat might be a wonderful treat.
 When a dog can take slow walks, you may be able to incorporate gentle turns, sits, and downs.

 Obedience exercises can keep the mind and body busy; attention practice and heeling may be safe.
 Dogs can also indicate targets, do short go outs, and try some rally moves if their veterinarians approve.
 Other sports, like tracking, might be safe for a dog that is not cleared to do obedience jumps or agility.
-Swimming is frequently recommended by owners of recovering or recovered dogs.
+Swimming is frequently recommended by s of recovering or recovered dogs.
 Since it is a non-weight-bearing, full-body activity, it can certainly help get weakened dogs back in shape while tiring both their minds and bodies.

 Always discuss potential activities for your rehabilitating dog with your veterinarian and follow his or her instructions.
 Certain movements may endanger your dog’s recovery.
 There will be many opportunities for you to train your dog later.
 Don’t sacrifice your dog’s health in order to have fun during rehab.